-The journey you are about to embark on is a pathway towards deepening your engagement in God's mission.
-Over the coming weeks we will cover a lot of ground together.
-Firstly, we will place chaplaincy within the larger context of God's mission in the world.
-We will then focus on the life of Jesus Christ and the growth of the Early Church, in order to understand the character of chaplaincy.
-Having placed chaplaincy in context and identified some of its core values, we will then get into the details of what chaplains actually do.
+The journey you are about to embark upon is a pathway towards deepening your engagement in God's mission.
+Over the coming weeks we will cover a lot of ground together by first placing chaplaincy within the larger context of God's mission in the world.
+We will then focus on the life of Jesus Christ and the growth of the early Church in order to understand the character of chaplaincy.
+Having placed chaplaincy in context and identified some of the core values of chaplaincy, we will get into the details of what chaplains actually do.
 Finally, we will begin to focus on what chaplaincy might look like in your own community and how you might go about actually doing it.

-Chaplaincy is about being available to others in the places they gather: in work places and leisure spaces; in centres of learning and communities of healing; in the varied places people go about their lives outside of church.
-You will often find chaplains at the heart of communities, but often on the edges too.
-Chaplaincy is rooted in real life: being present with others in good times and bad - bringing love, hope, understanding and peace.
-Chaplaincy is about getting on people's level and walking alongside them, for a short while or over many years.
-Not only that, but chaplaincy looks different in different places; that is the beauty of this responsive ministry, it reacts to people and places.
+Chaplaincy is about being available to others in the places they gather: in work places and leisure spaces, in centres of learning and communities of healing.
+In the varied places that people go about their lives outside of our church communities you will often find chaplains; at the heart of communities and often on the edges too.
+Chaplaincy is rooted in real life; being present to others in good times and bad times, bringing love, hope, understanding and peace.
+Chaplaincy is about getting on people's level and walking alongside them for a short while or over many years.
+Not only that, but chaplaincy looks different in different places; that is the beauty of this responsive ministry, it responds to people and places.

-The Chaplaincy Everywhere course sprang from the realisation that if the Methodist Church wanted to see chaplaincy everywhere, then there needed to be accessible materials to take a disciple of Jesus Christ from being interested in the ministry of chaplaincy to being engaged in the ministry of chaplaincy - actually doing it or helping to make it happen.
+The Chaplaincy Everywhere Course sprang from the realisation that if the Methodist Church wanted to see chaplaincy everywhere, then there was a need for accessible materials that can take a disciple of Jesus Christ from being interested in the ministry of chaplaincy to being engaged in the ministry of chaplaincy; actually doing it or helping to make it happen.

 Although this material can be read on your own and be of some benefit, it has been designed to be used in groups of three or more.
-This is deliberate, because we believe that chaplaincy, even if practised by one person, needs a team around it to support the work and allow it to grow.
+This is deliberate, because we believe that chaplaincy, even if practiced by one person, needs a team around it to support the work and allow it to grow.

 The second reason for designing this material to be used in small groups is because we meet far too many chaplains who find themselves isolated from the local church, very much on the edge of its community.
-We believe that future forms of chaplaincy should emerge from the heart of a congregation, be deeply understood and seen as a core aspect of church life.
-Chaplains should be well supported and cared for within their church.
+We believe that future forms of chaplaincy should emerge from the heart of a congregation, be deeply understood and seen as a core aspect of Church life and that chaplains should be well supported and cared for.

 With this in mind, we pray that you will benefit from these thoughts and reflections in the coming weeks.
 Moreover, we pray that those reflections will find an expression in your community in the form of chaplaincy.
-You have been forewarned: the Chaplaincy Everywhere online course might just change the world, but it will almost certainly change your world!
+You have been forewarned: the Chaplaincy Everywhere Course might just change the world, but it will almost certainly change your world!